Pork Rind Coated Baked Keto Chicken Strips

 Obviously “low carb” is a relative term.
 What I consider low, may not be low enough for you.

-This dipping sauce contains actual honey, so if you are trying to avoid all sugars then this may not work for you.
+This dipping sauce contains actual honey, so if you are trying to avoid all sugars in general, then this may not work for you, and that’s ok.
+Who am I to tell you how to dip your chicken.

-But if you are more of an IIFYM (If It Fits Your Macros) kind of person like myself, then this honey mustard with only 1.5g net carbs per tablespoon is just perfect.
+But if like myself, you are more of an IIFYM (If It Fits Your Macros) kind of person, then this honey mustard is a perfect low carb dip for any kind of crispy chicken.

-A nice variation is replacing some or all of the yellow mustard with a nice Dijon mustard to make a low carb Dijon honey mustard.
+A nice variation is replacing some or all of the yellow mustard with a quality Dijon mustard to make a fancy low carb Dijon honey mustard.

 - Knife and Cutting Board